ClassicsWoTWorkshop/P.43-ter-Comprovato-Remodel/README.md

-IMPORTANT NOTE:
+# **IMPORTANT NOTE BEFORE DOWNLOADING:**
-Since the .wotmod size for this mod is greater than 100 mb, you will have to download the file itself (rather than downloading the "master.zip") on this Github repo.
+Since the .wotmod size for this mod is greater than 100 mb, you will have to download the [.wotmod file itself](P.43-ter-Comprovato-Remodel.wotmod) (rather than downloading the "master.zip") from this Github repo.
+The mod will fail to function otherwise.